The Missing Cross to Purity

 So that they will deal with Friends before they will deal with their own.

-Oh! therefore friends, who have purchased this through great sufferings,
+Oh!
+Therefore friends, who have purchased this through great sufferings,

 but that you may answer the witness of God in every man,